autocrypt/protected-headers/draft-protected-headers.in.md

 ---------------

 {{RFC2634}} defines "Triple Wrapping" as a means of providing cleartext signatures over signed and encrypted material.
+A mail list agent uses triple wrapping to sign the mail list expansion history.
-This can be used in combination with the mechanism described in {{RFC7508}} to authenticate some headers for transport using S/MIME.
+Others have observed that triple wrapping could be used in combination with the mechanism described in [RFC7508] to authenticate some headers for transport using S/MIME.

-But it does not offer confidentiality protection for the protected headers, and the signer of the outer layer of a triple-wrapped message may not be the originator of the message either.
+But it does not offer confidentiality protection for the protected headers, and the signer of the outer layer of a triple-wrapped message may not be the originator of the message either (as in the mail list case).

 In practice on today's Internet, DKIM ({{RFC6736}} provides a more widely-accepted cryptographic header-verification-for-transport mechanism  than triple-wrapped messages.